 Writer, mother, wife, farmer.
 And I knit 😀

 Give us a brief introduction to your Dark Ends story.

 Glaen Forsooth is in love – but he’s a taint.
 In a world powered by the abilities of taints, they are people under strict supervision and harsh control.
 Can he be satisfied within the rules and regulations of the National Taint Registration Authority, or will he fight against them and risk everything he holds dear?

 What was the inspiration for your Dark Ends story?

-Taint takes its inspiration from The Taint War Account.
-Glaen is a side character in Account, but when the planning for Dark Ends started, I knew pretty quickly that it was a good opportunity to examine his story more closely.
+Tainted takes its inspiration from Legacy of the Brightwash.
+Glaen is a side character in Legacy of the Brightwash, but when the planning for Dark Ends started, I knew pretty quickly that it was a good opportunity to examine his story more closely.

-Did you find it difficult to shift focus to a different character’s point of view for a story set in the same universe and timeline as Account?
+Did you find it difficult to shift focus to a different character’s point of view for a story set in the same universe and timeline as Legacy of the Brightwash?

 It was surprisingly difficult.
 Although I had a very well-detailed outline because I was following a sequence of events I had already written, the tonal shift was challenging.
 Glaen and Tashué are two very different men and their stories run contrary to each other’s.
 Tashué Blackwood is the antagonist in Glaen’s story and it has been a challenge to make that balance work.
 Some excellent beta readers have been very helpful!